Vision/Optometry

 Eyeglasses are provided to active duty service members and retirees.
 A written eyeglasses prescription will be provided to obtain civilian frames as desired.

-Diabetic retinopathy screening is available annually, on a space-available basis.
+Diabetic retinopathy screening is available annually on a space-available basis.

-Flight Physicals requiring refraction are by appointment only.
+Flight physicals requiring refraction are by appointment only.

 We do not offer new contact lens fittings.
-However, we’ll make every effort to update existing contact lens prescriptions if the service member brings the contact lenses and prescription/parameters to the scheduled comprehensive eye exam, along with their current glasses.
+However, we’ll make every effort to update existing contact lens prescriptions if the service member brings the contact lenses and prescription/parameters to the scheduled comprehensive eye exam, along with current glasses.

 Contact lens fittings can and do change due to various reasons; we may not be able to renew an improperly fitting contact lens prescription.